unblinking/trappykeepy/README.md

 Tests are written using xUnit.

 When running `make test` it will run the command `dotnet test --no-build --verbosity normal /p:CollectCoverage=true /p:CoverletOutputFormat=opencover`.
 This includes the end-to-end tests which require a live database to be present, and generates a code coverage report.
+Code coverage is uploaded to Codecov.io using their Uploader application.

-When tests run during the GitHub Action CI workflow the end-to-end tests are skipped, and the generated test coverage report is uploaded to [Codecov](https://app.codecov.io/gh/jmg1138/trappykeepy).
+When tests run during the GitHub Action CI workflow the end-to-end tests are skipped because there is no PostgreSQL database present.

 ### Secret Manager